-Before anyone can carry out a role in regulated activity / work (see Legal Definitions), they must complete a disclosure check and show the certificate they obtain to The Pony Club.
+Before anyone can carry out a role in regulated activity / work (click here), they must complete a disclosure check and show the certificate they obtain to The Pony Club.
 This check must be enhanced with child barred list and current (i.e. within the last three years).

 What are Diclosure Checks?

-Disclosure checks, also known as Criminal Record Checks, are a background check to a person’s criminal history or police record.
-Generally it is used by potential employers to assess an individual’s suitability for certain jobs or voluntary work, particularly with children or adults at risk, or when fostering or adopting children.
+Disclosure checks, also known as criminal record checks, are a background check to a person’s criminal history and/or police record.
+Generally it is used by potential employers to assess an individual’s suitability for certain jobs or voluntary work, particularly when working with children or adults at risk, or when fostering or adopting children.

 Types of Disclosure Checks